About the Endowment Portfolios

 HOW HAVE THE HARTFORD FOUNDATION'S INVESTMENTS PERFORMED?

 The onset of the global pandemic wreaked havoc in the financial markets, particularly pressuring equity returns, during the first quarter of 2020.
-The swift monetary and fiscal stimulus provided by the US and other governments helped reverse some of those declines during the second quarter.
+The swift monetary and fiscal stimulus provided by the US and other governments, followed in November by the announcement of safe and effective vaccines resulted in a significant rise in equity prices which resulted in positive portfolio returns for the entire year.

-Against this backdrop, the Foundation’s broadly diversified Corporate Portfolio posted an investment return during the first six months of 2020 of -9.7%, while the Trust Portfolio returned -5.6%.
+Against this backdrop, the Foundation’s broadly diversified Corporate Portfolio posted an investment return in 2020 of 8%, while the Trust Portfolio returned 12.4%.
 Longer-term results are shown in the chart above.

 *When reviewing these returns, please note that past performance is not a guarantee of future results.